 I'm a great believer in luck, and I find the harder I work the more I have of it.

 The harder I work, the luckier I get.

-In the same way, if you want to get luckier—be it in the workplace, in your relationships, or your financial matters—you need to create the opportunities for yourself.
+In the same way, if you want to get luckier—be it in the workplace, in your relationships, or your financial matters—you need to create the opportunities or conditions for the opportunities to flourish or reveal themselves for yourself.

 Creating an opportunity for yourself may simply be sending an email that you are hesitating to click send, taking just one more photo to improve your photography skills, or trying again one more time at something that has not been going well for you.

 Give yourself or loved ones a chance.
 That would be the first easy good luck you have done for yourself.
 But how may Buddha help?

 How Buddha Can Help

 In many cases, the root that holds many people back from trying to increase their chances is fear.
 Many of us are fearful of the unknown and the past.